dlemire60/Just4Learning/README.md

 # Just4Learning

 OK, created release and working branches to work out the process for doing our OpenC2 WD release action.
+And now another minor tweak to get my steps right for _Doc Norms_.

 Working to grok GitHub (this is in the working branch of my Just4Learning repo; and this edit was made locally)